Contemporary classical music publisher

 Michel Lysight wrote a piece devoted the the invention of the computer, hence the repetitive and mechanical inspiration of the music, but in which lyricism also finds a place.
 The title is based on a triple pun.
 It evokes the most famous computer in all of literature (Hal, the key character in Arthur C. Clarke and Stanley Kubrick’s 2001 Space Odyssey), but also algorithmic calculations, and finally one of George Gershwin’s most famous pieces, I got rhythm.

-This work is available as Hard Copy at:
+This work is available as Hard Copy at

 50,00